The satellite view shows Jackson, most populous city and capital of the State of Mississippi

 , Tennessee and the Mississippi River port of Natchez, Mississippi.

 In December 1817, the western portion of Mississippi Territory became the State of Mississippi as the 20th state of the Union.
 LeFleur's Bluff was renamed for General Andrew Jackson in 1821.
-In 1822 the capital was moved from Natchez to Jackson, which became the permanent seat of Mississippi's government.
+In 1822 Mississippi's capital was moved from Natchez to Jackson and became the permanent seat of the state government.

-Jackson is famous for its music, including Gospel, Blues, and R&B. Cassandra Wilson, famous jazz singer-songwriter, is born in Jackson.
+Jackson is famous for its music, including Gospel, Blues, and R&B. Cassandra Wilson, renowned jazz singer-songwriter, is born in Jackson.